ophiolite/ultrasignup/README.md

 * Decided to give a quick try to fit data to Gaussian Naive Bayes for fun.
    * Out of box performance = 0.63 auc score for DNS prediction
       * Performs poorly on newly added races (0.55 auc score)
-   * Out of box performane = 0.64 for DNF prediction
+   * Out of box performance = 0.64 for DNF prediction